Quality Institute Staff

-Deborah Levine joined the Quality Institute in March 2016 as a Community Health Associate, and has since advanced to be the Quality Institute's Director of Community Health.
+Deborah Levine is the New Jersey Health Care Quality Institute's Director of Community Health.
 In this role, Ms. Levine directs the Mayors Wellness Campaign, serving as a resource for mayors who wish to promote health and wellness initiatives in their towns.
 Ms. Levine runs Conversation of Your Life, a program aimed at engaging mayors, physicians, community leaders, and residents in conversations about advance care planning.
 She also runs Healthy Communities create Healthy Citizens, a program that works with Jersey City, Trenton, and Cumberland County to develop sustainable programs that address common challenges identified in the three communities’ Community Health Needs Assessments.

-Prior to joining the Quality Institute, Ms. Levine served as a Program Associate at the Center for Health Care Strategies (CHCS).
+Prior to joining the Quality Institute, Ms. Levine served as a Program Associate at the Center for Health Care Strategies.
 Ms. Levine earned a master’s in public health and a certificate in health policy analysis from the Columbia University Mailman School of Public Health, and a bachelor’s degree in Islamic and Middle Eastern Studies from Brandeis University.

 Tabiya Ahmed joined the Quality Institute in the Fall of 2015 as a Community Health Intern working primarily on the Mayors Wellness Campaign.
-She then stepped into the role of Program Coordinator for the QI collaborative.
-Tabiya works closely with the Senior Director of the QI Collaborative to support projects related to health care delivery, payment reform and quality improvement.
+She then became Program Coordinator for the QI collaborative where she worked closely with the Senior Director of the QI Collaborative to support projects related to health care delivery, payment reform and quality improvement.
+Tabiya recently stepped into the role of Program Manager of the Medicaid 2.0 Project and works closely with the Chief Transformation Officer to implement the Medicaid 2.0 Blueprint.

 Prior to interning at the Quality Institute, Tabiya also interned at Hyacinth AIDS Foundation and the Treatment Research Institute and through both her work and her studies, developed a passion to improve access to healthcare through health policy.
 Tabiya earned a B.A. from The College of New Jersey with a major in Sociology and minors in Economics, Public Health, and Women and Gender Studies.